 The members elect delegates at regional meetings.
-At the annual general meeting, these delegates in turn elect the 12 individuals who will serve on the board of directors.
+At the annual general meeting, these delegates in turn elect the 13 individuals who will serve on the board of directors.
 To obtain complementary expertise and other points of view, the board also invites individuals to serve as guest members.
-There are three guest members on the current board.
+There are two guest members on the current board.

 Growing without losing touch